Fallon & Byrne closes loss-making Rathmines outlet

 Fallon & Byrne, the high-profile food hall, wine bar and restaurant group, has confirmed it is closing its Rathmines branch with immediate effect.

-Staff in the Dublin 6 outlet, which was located in the Swan centre in Rathmines, were told on New Year’s Eve that the store would no longer be operating.
+Staff in the Dublin 6 outlet, which was located in the Swan centre in Rathmines, were told the store would no longer be operating.

 On Thursday morning, the company released a statement confirming the closure, which it said was for financial reasons: “Unfortunately, the location was loss-making and, while the decision was a very difficult one, we believe that acting decisively is what’s best for the business overall.”